songlinjian/Yeti-Project/doc/OnBoarding.md

 	* A dedicated server or VPS which only hosts the Yeti root zone
 	* A stable and non-tunneled IPv6 network
 	* A dedicated IPv6 address (EU64 IPv6 address is not recommended)
-	* A dedicated domain name for the server which only has an AAAA record attached to it
+	* A dedicated domain name for the server which should have no A record attached to it.(We expect IPv6-only root)
-	* The authority servers should be stable and the NS servers of that domain name should be stable *Human resources commitment
+	* Both the Yeti root server and its NS servers should be in a good health (stable for access)
+	* The Yeti root server should not serve any other zone except yeti root zone

+*Human resources commitment

 Because it is a live testbed for root system experiment, so we do not expect any urgent configuration changes.
 However, the server cannot be fully on auto-pilot, due to experiments that will affect the distribution master servers and may require changes to the authority servers.
 Therefore, we expect authority operators to offer 24-hour response time to questions and outage notifications, and 72-hour response time for planned configuration changes.
+There is a Yeti health monitoring page : http://yeti-dns.org/yeti_server_status.txt which can indicate the status of yeti root servers.

 Note: The coordinators of Yeti DNS project reserve the right to deny the application or remove an existing operator if they can not meet the basic requirements.